esemeniuc/celestial-industries/README.md

  - [x] *Add a skybox*

  We did, and it looks awesome!
-It even uses a cube texture
+It even uses a cube texture!
+Do note that right now the skybox position is not tied to the camera position so you can go out of the skybox.

 - [x] *Have the ability to select a tile*